0ADMods/pre-colonial-mod/README.md

 ## Contributing

 We could always use another helping hand with this project.
-There are several ways to help and contribute to the Terra Magna mod:
+There are several ways to help and contribute to the America Acient Empires mod:

 - Download, install and play the mod.
 - Promote the Terra Magna mod by telling friends about it, create game play videos or write a blog article about it.